So now I’m an “underdog”, too. Brilliant! I shall pay attention – and take good notes.

 I want our “Underdog storytelling dance party” on Thursday to nail down my love for my underdog brothers and sisters to where I never, ever lose it again.
 As much as possible, I want my heart to stay permanently open to “my people”.
 I do believe that all of us dancing together will help.
 When I have gotten mentally tight, stressed, tense – dancing almost always takes me right back to my heart.

 And people, people, people – this guy has got to pay his rent!
 Everybody – maybe exquisitely built into your dance itself – drops in a buck or five.
 Unless, like me, you don’t have a dollar until March 3.
-We without a buck will give Eric an extra wink.
+We who don’t have a buck will give Eric an extra wink.

 It’s supposed to be sunny and warm tomorrow.
 I’m gonna wear a killer orange t-shirt (bought from Goodwill for a gun-control rally) – under a dreary sweatshirt.
 At some point in my dance, I will get feeling free, strip it off and reveal my true colors – maybe throw the clunky old sweat shirt in the air somewhere in happy exuberance.
 I promise to stop the clothing removal at that point.
 (Little Panchita is saying, “Good luck.
 That’s not where he stops when he’s dancing in the living room.”)